bradybhalla/dotfiles/README.md

 ### Configure Neovim
 1. Open Neovim and wait for plugins to install.
-2. Install LSPs, formatters, and syntaxes by typing `:Setup`.
+2. Install language servers, formatters, debuggers.
+If you don't have them already, use `:Mason`.
+3. Install common additional treesitter parsers with `:SetupTreesitter`.
+Other parsers can be installed with `:TSInstall <parser name>`.
 3. Restart Neovim and type `:checkhealth` to make sure everything is working correctly.

 ### Keyboard Maestro